leetrunghoo/leetrunghoo.github.io/_posts/2015-09-24-making-my-own-website-is-tough.md

   style:
 bgGradientOpacity:
 ---
->Freedom is not always good, in some cases, it would bring to you tough decisions.
+>Freedom is not always good, in some cases, it would bring to you difficult decisions.

 That's right.
 This is my website, I thought I could quickly and easily make it because I can do whatever I want.
 I can pick any technology, any frameworks for the front-end and back-end.
 I'm also free in designing, it's not like someone already designed it, did all the UI/UX stuff and you have to follow their guidelines, as my job, a web developer.